pepinpin/rpi_RESTless/README.md

 ### TODO

 * make the script runnable via a cron
-* send an email when the API is down
+* send an email when the target API is down